vitathemes/sheen/readme.txt

 4. Active Recommended plugins at the top of dashboard ( `Kirki Customizer Framework` , `LibWp`).
 5. After libWp plugin activated go to `Settings > Permalink` and select `Post name` (\*this option is recommended) radio button and save the changes.
 6. You can add your projects from `Projects` section in dashboard.
 7. Also for editing theme features you can go to Appearance > Customize and Customize theme.
-Also we highly recommend to Avtive `Kirki Customizer Framework` to have more editing features.
+Also we highly recommend to Active `Kirki Customizer Framework` to have more editing features.

 == Changelog ==

+= 1.0.1 =
+* Remove unused files
+* Change link styles
+* Improve minor style issues

 = 1.0.0 =
 * Initial version